CarlosP24/academic-list/README.md

 First, run `example_port_tsv.sh` to generate a `js` file with the conferences metadata.
 Then, `example_port_tsv.html` will render this list for a website.
 When generating the LaTeX file in `example_port_Zotero.sh`, this `js` fil is also used to generate the conference list.

+## References
+The base for the arXiv port is the arXiv extension [myarticles](https://arxiv.org/help/myarticles).
+For the .bib styles, I used some code from [hasenlab](https://www.hansenlab.org/cv_bibliography_tex).